padrinobook/padrinobook/02-job-vacancy-application.md

 Let's see what is going on with the `<%= yield %>` line.
 At first you may ask what does the `<>` symbols mean.
-They are indicators that you want to execute Ruby code to fetch data that is put into the themplate.
+They are indicators that you want to execute Ruby code to fetch data that is put into the template.
 Here, the `yield` command will put the content of the called page, like *about.erb* or *contact.erb*,  into the template.